tst5381/godot-ecs/README.md

 ent.destroy() # removes the entity from the world.

-nullable.add(Component.SPEED, 1.5) # will do nothing.
+nullable.add(Ecs.Components.SPEED, 1.5) # will do nothing.
-ent.add(Component.SPEED, 1.5) # will throw an error.
+ent.add(Ecs.Components.SPEED, 1.5) # will throw an error.
 ```